coi-dev/flutter-deltachat-core/README.md

 - Perform all actions mentioned under **Execution**
 - Within this repository only Flutter / Dart and Java files should get edited.
 C files shouldn't get changed as they are provided by sub repositories or other sources
 - Everything located in the [com.b44t.messenger](https://github.com/open-xchange/flutter-deltachat-core/tree/master/android/src/main/java/com/b44t/messenger) package is mainly provided by the Delta Chat core team.
 This code should not get altered.
-- Implement your changes (if the Java part is changed a rebuild of the Android project could be needed)
+- Implement your changes (if the platform part is changed a rebuild of this the Android / iOS project could be required)
-- Add tests and code for the test suite
+- Add tests
 - Create a pull request

 ### Flutter